 The Sferra family has entrusted Betty’s care to the Wasko Funeral Home and will receive family and friends Friday, Dec.
 13, 2019 from 4-7:00 p.m. with prayers being offered at 3:45 p.m., and again on Saturday morning, Dec.
 14, from 9:30-10:30 a.m. in the funeral home.

-To send flowers to Elizabeth Ann "Betty" Sferra's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth Ann "Betty" Sferra, please visit our floral store.